globalbioticinteractions/elton-archive/README.md

 According to access.tsv, 631d3777cf83e1abea848b59a6589c470cf0c7d0fd99682c4c104481ad9a543f was first retrieved from https://zenodo.org/record/207958/files/globalbioticinteractions/template-dataset-0.0.2.zip at 2017-09-18T17:59:36Z .

 ### Updating the Archive
+If you'd like to update the archive itself and copy/upload updated resources into the [Internet Archive](https://archive.org), you can do the following:

 1. get push credentials to this repository
 1. get credentials to internet archive (or any other remote)